 kept safe and secure.

 We ensure that information is transferred safely and securely when a pupil with a Safeguarding Record transfers to another school.
 We also ensure that Key workers or social workers are notified where a child leaves the school (as appropriate).
+Where children leave the school or college, the Designated Safeguarding Lead should ensure their safeguarding file is transferred to the new school or college as soon as possible.
+Within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This allows the new school or college to have support in place for when the child arrives.
+See the Cheshire East Record Keeping Guidance.

 9.0 Safer Working Practices